dcycle/jenkins-pipeline-public-csv-to-private-chart/README.md

        "$GOOGLE_SHEETS_API_KEY" \
        "$GOOGLE_SHEETS_SPREADSHEET_ID" \
        "$GOOGLE_SHEETS_SHEET_ID" \
-       ./app/unversioned/scripts/data.csv
+       "$CSV_FILENAME"

 This will get the file as "export.csv" (*not* data.csv!) as export.csv is hard-coded in ./scripts/jenkins/fetch-google-sheets.sh.

-In Post-build actions, select "Archive the artifacts" and choose the file "export.csv".
+In Post-build actions, select "Archive the artifacts" and enter "*.csv".

 ### Make the main pipeline job, which is parametrized